Vacant bedroom charge

 A vacant bedroom charge is a reduction in a tenant’s rental subsidy which means that the rent payable per week will increase.

 The vacant bedroom charge will be applied per household:

 - $20 a week per household if there is one person aged 16 years and over, or

 - $30 a week per household with two people or more aged 16 years and over.

 When is a vacant bedroom charge applied?

 FACS Housing will apply the vacant bedroom charge when:

 - a tenant requests a transfer due to under-occupancy and then refuses two reasonable offers of alternative accommodation or

 - FACS Housing asks a tenant to relocate due to under-occupancy and they refuse outright to move or refuse two reasonable offers of alternative accommodation.

-The vacant bedroom charge is not applicable to tenants of community housing or Aboriginal Housing Office properties, only to public housing tenants.
+The vacant bedroom charge is only applicable to public housing tenants and is not applicable to tenants of community housing or Aboriginal Housing Office properties.